 Our Experience in Bluetooth LE Application Development

-We’ve built a dozen BLE-enabled apps, most of them for healthcare providers to help them:
+We’ve built over a dozen of applications connected to BLE-enabled devices, most of them for healthcare providers to help them:

 run medical research: